-Program 1-A: 9-day program ex Urumqi (China) Saturday July 26th - Sunday August 3rd 2008 Euros 1,990.- p.p. (single supplement policy applies) Saturday, July 26th 2008 - Dive Into the Magic of Multi Ethnic China Arrival at Urumqi Airport, either on your own or through program 1B.
-You will be transferred to your hotel and freshen up.
 Urumqi is the capital of the Xinjiang Uygur Autonomous Region and the most 'inland' city in the world.
 With a population of two million gaily-dressed ethnic inhabitants, the city is likened to a piece of emerald embedded at the foot of the Tianshan Mountains.
-It lies in the lofty ice-capped Bogda Peak and vast Salt Lake in the east; in the rolling pine-covered Southern hill, a well-known scenic district, in the south; and in the alternating fields and sand dunes of Zunggar Basin in the northwest.
+It lies in the lofty ice-capped Bogda Peak and vast Salt Lake to the east; in the rolling pine-covered Southern hill, a well-known scenic district, to the south; and in the alternating fields and sand dunes of Zunggar Basin to the northwest.

 The temperature in Urumqi widely ranges between day and night as it belongs to the semi-arid continental climate of middle temperate zone.
 The climate is extremely arid due to long period of sunlight and bare precipitation.
 It has shorter spring and autumn; and longer winter and summer.
 May to October is the golden season for traveling to Urumqi, when flowers are in full bloom and the fruits, like melons, are ripe with its fragrance.
-Here we should indicate that there are two hours time difference between Xinjiang and Beijing.
-The local working time starts usually from 09:30 or 10:00.
-You had better not start your travel plan before 08:00 in the morning since it is still dark at that time.
+Although all of China observes Beijing Time, we should indicate that there is a two hours time zone difference between Xinjiang and Beijing.
+The local working hours starts usually from 09:30 or 10:00.
+You'd better not start your travel plan before 08:00 in the morning since it is still dark at that time.

 Tourist resources of Urumqi have its own advantages and distinctions, which are strategically important in the ancient Silk Road that assembles the cultures of both eastern and western countries.

 In recent years, the city of Urumqi has continuously developed its economy, industry, culture as well as tourism and transportation.
 Nightlife in Urumqi provides multiple-range of choices such as watching the ethnic sing-and-dance show, tasting native delicacies in the night market, or simply hanging out in bars.
 Coming to Urumqi will not let you return to your country empty-handed.
 Shopping in the International Grand Bazaar is a pleasant experience.
-Bargain hunting for handicraft souvenirs such as rugs, carpets, Uygur-style hats, knitted sweaters, ethnic costumes, hand-made embroideries and jade carvings, will definitely draw your intense interest After freshening up, we will enjoy an overwhelming Dance and Dinner-Event at the Uygur district.
-Sunday, July 27th 2008 - Heavenly Lake and Dinosaur Valley After taking your breakfast we will head for Heavenly Lake, in the middle of Bogda Peak, 110 km (68miles) east of Urumqi.
-Covering 4.9 square kilometers (1.89 square miles), this crescent-shaped lake deserves its name, Pearl of Heavenly Mountain (Tianshan Mountain).
-With Heavenly Lake, a relic of ice age glaciers as its source, enjoys crystal water.
+Bargain hunting for handicraft souvenirs such as rugs, carpets, Uygur-style hats, knitted sweaters, ethnic costumes, hand-made embroideries and jade carvings, will definitely draw your intense interest.

+After freshening up, we will enjoy an overwhelming Dance and Dinner-Event at the Uygur district.

+Sunday, July 27th 2008 - Heavenly Lake and Dinosaur Valley

+After taking your breakfast you will head for Heavenly Lake (Tianchi), on the north side of Bogda Peak, 110 km (68 miles) east of Urumqi.
+Covering 4.9 square kilometers (1.89 square miles) at 2,000 meters above sea level, this crescent-shaped lake deserves its name, Pearl of Heavenly Mountain (Tianshan Mountain).

 In summer, the beautiful lake is an ideal cool resort.
 Boaters on the lake see the ever-changing silvery mountains soaring into the blue sky, their slopes highlighted with verdant pasture and flamboyant wild flowers.
 Fishing at dusk has its own special charm.
 A day in this fairyland promises restoration.

 Heavenly Lake, a relic of the Quaternary Period Glacier and its surrounding geological relics, offers science lovers exploring opportunities.
-As if the natural beauty of Heavenly Lake were not enough, legend adds a mysterious touch.
-It is said that the West Queen (Xi Wang Mu) entertained King Mu of the Western Zhou Dynasty (1100B.C.-771B.C.) at the